rust-lang/rust/active/0000-const-unsafe-pointers.md

 "immutable" pointer.
 Renaming the pointers would be divergence from this consistency, and would also introduce a keyword that is not used elsehwere in the language, `const`.

-# Detailed design

-> This section will assume that the current unsafe pointer design is forgotten
-> completely, and will explain the unsafe pointer design from scratch.

-There are two unsafe pointers in rust, `*T` and `*const T`.
-These two types are primarily useful when interacting with foreign functions through a FFI.
-The `*T` type is equivalent to the `T*` type in C, and the `*const T` type is equivalent to the `const T*` type in C.

-The type `&mut T` will automatically coerce to `*T` in the normal locations that coercion occurs today.
-It will also be possible to explicitly cast with an `as` expression.
-Additionally, the `&T` type will automatically coerce to `*const T`.
-Note that `&mut T` will not automatically coerce to `*const T`.

-The two unsafe pointer types will be freely castable among one another via `as` expressions, but no coercion will occur between the two.
-Additionally, values of type `uint` can be casted to unsafe pointers.

 # Alternatives